-Our workshops for professionals and students are approved for continuing education credits (CECs) by the Illinois Department of Professional Regulation for social workers (LCSW/LSW), licensed marriage and family therapists (LMFT), professional / clinical counselors (LCPC/LPC), and clinical psychologists.
+Our workshops for professionals and students are approved for continuing education credits (CECs) by the Illinois Department of Professional Regulation for social workers (LCSW/LSW), professional / clinical counselors (LCPC/LPC), marriage and family therapists (LMFT) and Family and clinical psychologists.

 To register online with a credit card, go to the workshop page listed below, fill out the form and click “Buy Now.”
 You will be directed to Paypal, a securely hosted site, to process your payment (Paypal account not required).
 To register by mail or fax, go to the workshop page listed below, print out the brochure and mail completed registration form to 20 N Wacker Drive: Suite 1442, Chicago, IL 60606, OR fax to 312-372-4732.
 Once we receive your payment, we will send an e-mail confirming your registration, the workshop location, and schedule for the day.